reichl-dan/fastify-starter-pack/README.md

 })
 ```

-The server will use default configurations if no options are provided.
-You can override any plugin's configuration by passing the appropriate options object.
+The server will use default configurations for required plugins if no options are provided.
+Optional plugins are only included when their configuration is specified in the options object.